Using Symbolic Regression to Emulate the Radial Fourier Transform of the S\'ersic profile for Fast, Accurate and Differentiable Galaxy Profile Fitting: Finding an Approximation to using Symbolic Regression

 \subsection{Selecting an Equation}

 For many applications, the goal of symbolic regression is to find a simple or interpretable equation.
 However, our aim is to find an \textit{accurate} and \textit{computationally efficient} equation, with little emphasis on readability or simplicity.
 To understand the properties of the final population of equations in this context, Figure ~\ref{fig:loss_time} compares the computational efficiency against the accuracy of the final pool of equations.
-For computational efficiency we measure the execution time to render an 150 x 150 pixel image for a given set of parameters and calculate the $\chi^2$ log likelihood with respect to a reference image.
+For accuracy we use the L2, or mean squared error, loss for a validation set of 1,000 $k,n$-\radF\ pairs that are drawn from the same distribution as is used for training.
+For computational efficiency we measure the execution time to render an 150 x 150 pixel image for a given set of parameters and calculate the $\chi^2$ log likelihood, assuming no covariance between pixels, with respect to a reference image.
 This is implemented in \texttt{jax}, same as \texttt{pysersic}, which allows for auto-differentiation capabilities.
 In this timing we also include the calculation of gradients of the log likelihood.
 This setup attempts to mimic the calculations used for sampling and optimization when these emulators are implemented into \texttt{pysersic}.
 This timing is repeated 500 times for each equation and we report the median.
+For comparison we repeat the timing procedure for the \texttt{hybrid} renderer, which serves as the default in \texttt{pysersic} and find an average execution time of 1.66 ms.

 In general we find there is an inverse correlation between accuracy and computational time.
 The more complex equations are generally more accurate but require more calculations and therefore have longer execution times.
+However even these most complex equations still have an execution time over twice as fast as the \texttt{hybrid} renderer.
 We find there is a plateau in this relationship.
 Above a complexity of about 30 the execution time continues to increase without any significant gains in the accuracy.
 In order to maximize both computational efficiency and accuracy we aim to select a point near the beginning of this plateau.
 Specifically we select the equation with the lowest execution time that has L2 loss $<2 \times 10^{-6}$.
 This yields the equation with a complexity of 39, which is displayed below, in Equation.~\ref{eqn:emulator}.

 We note there is nothing special about the parts of the equation denoted by $H$ and $J$, we have simply separated them out for clarity in presentation.
 The constants, $a_i$, in Eqn.~\ref{eqn:emulator} are given by: